MulengaCMulenga/ict2010/README.md

 # ict2010
-This repository contions my source code file for ICT 2010
+This repository that contains my source code files for ICT 2010, a second year java programming course.